 According to Sweor, 57% of users say they won’t recommend a business with a poorly designed website.
-Could you blame them?
+Can you blame them?

 Think about it, what is the first thing you want to do when someone recommends something new to you?
 How about when you see an ad and want to learn more about a company?
 More often than not, you go straight to their website.

-Because with a website, companies have the chance to showcase themselves.
+On a website, companies have the chance to showcase themselves.
 As mentioned in Volume 1 of this topic, first impressions matter.
-Having a well-developed website can improve the trust and quality of your brand just from the appearance alone.
+Having a well-developed website can improve the trust and quality of your brand from the appearance alone.
 We will learn more about that in a bit.

 Here are some of the best practices seen in web development to ensure your website is where it needs to be.

 Let’s start by defining what ‘personalization’ really means.
-Personalization is the process of creating a customized experience for individual visitors when accessing your website.
+Personalization is the process of creating a customized experience for individual visitors when they access your website.
 Rather than providing a broad experience for everyone, personalization allows firms to present unique and specific information tailored to a customer’s needs and desires.